imj22/my-first-website/README.md

 1. figure out how to hide sections, or make them tied to a specific event ? so that there is a basic "home" page and the user will have to use the navigation tab to view the other sections.
     --> maybe i can put my art in the homepage to make it look pleasing/engaging?

+small things:
+1. want to center headers of sections and italicize, but have paragraphs left aligned/normal.